Vanessa Mai: 2012-2015: Wolkenfrei

-In the summer of 2012, then-singer of Wolkenfrei, Heike Wanner, left the band for health-reasons.
+In the summer of 2012, the then-singer of Wolkenfrei, Heike Wanner, left the band for health reasons.
 While attending a concert of her father's band Musik-Express at the Sonnenhof in Aspach, Mai was enlisted as a singer by Wolkenfrei member Marc Fischer.
 On 19 July 2013, their début single "Jeans, T-Shirts, und Freiheit" ("Jeans, T-Shirts, and Freedom") was released.
 It was followed by their début studio album Endlos verliebt ("Endlessly in Love") in February 2014, which charted in Germany, Austria, and Switzerland.
 In January 2015, it was announced that Mai was the new face of the campaign Mein Herz schlägt Schlager.
 She promoted it through an ad as well as with the song "Mein Herz schlägt Schlager", which was released on a sampler album belonging to the project.

 In April 2015, Marc Fischer and Stefan Kinski announced that they were leaving Wolkenfrei, leading to the project being represented only by Mai (mostly as "Wolkenfrei-Star Vanessa Mai").
 "Wolke 7", the first single from Wolkenfrei's second studio album, was released on 22 May.
 The album, titled Wachgeküsst, was released on 10 July.
 A day before, Deutsches Musik Fernsehen had dedicated a 65-minute television special to Mai and to the album.
 Due to Mai's extensive television presence, including an appearance on Florian Silbereisen's ARD show Die Besten im Sommer with the song "Wolke 7", the album reached place 7 of the German albums chart and also charted in Austria and Switzerland.
 The single "Wolke 7" reached place 54 in Germany and 71 in Austria.
 On 18 September, "Wachgeküsst", the album's title track, was released as its second single.
 On 9 October, Mai's first live album (still as Wolkenfrei), Wachgeküsst (Live), was released.
 The last single "In all deinen Farben" ("In all your Colors") was released on December 11, followed a week later by a non-album Christmas single titled "Ein Engel in der Weihnachtszeit" ("An Angel in Christmas Time").